ay129-35MR/tadoHotWaterKnob/README.md

 1. Sort out the hardware
 2. Copy the YAML config to your ESPHome project
 3. Adjust entity IDs to match your Home Assistant setup
-4. Flash to your ESP32
+4. Flash to your ESP32 and adopt the device in homeassistant
 5. Profit ???